The club was in danger of a third straight league loss but recovered late.

 Thievy tested Claudio Bravo following a clever run in the 22nd minute, but the home side should have been behind by the half-hour mark.

 Ivan Rakitic saw his header kept out by Ruben and from the rebound Messi inexplicably nodded against the crossbar despite having an open goal at his mercy.

-And Almeria made them pay eight minutes before the break, as former Espanyol attacker Thievy burst onto Fernando Soriano's throughball and coolly slotted past Bravo after outpacing the Barca defence.
+And Almeria made it pay eight minutes before the break, as former Espanyol attacker Thievy burst onto Fernando Soriano's through ball and cooly slotted past Bravo after outpacing the Barca defense.

 Barca eventually restored parity, though, as Neymar turned in Suarez's low cross despite the best efforts of Ximo Navarro.

 And the winner arrived soon after, as Alba steered in Suarez's cross to spare Barca's blushes.